jovanbulck/sgx-pte/README.md

    by retrieving the stored instruction pointer of an interrupted microbenchmark debug enclave.

-3. Build and load graphene-sgx driver (including our attacker spy code):
+3. Build and load gsgx driver (including our attacker spy code):

 ```bash
     $ cd $GRAPHENE_SGX/sgx-driver/